.

 Final Thoughts

 So, do you need a passport to go to Hawaii?
 The answer depends on your citizenship and travel details.
-U.S. citizens flying from the mainland do not need a passport, but a REAL ID-compliant ID is required starting May 7, 2025.
+U.S. citizens flying from the mainland do not need a passport, but starting May 7, 2025, a REAL ID-compliant ID is required.

 Non-U.S. citizens must have a valid passport and any necessary visas.
 Cruise travelers should check with their cruise line for specific requirements.

-By understanding the necessary travel documents and planning, you can ensure a stress-free journey to Hawaii and enjoy everything this beautiful island paradise has to offer.
+By understanding the necessary travel documents and planning, you can ensure a stress-free journey to Hawaii and enjoy everything this beautiful island paradise offers.
 For more inspiration on exciting destinations, check out this guide on amazing places to travel and start planning your next adventure!

 Continue Reading